metriful/sensor/README.md

 11. In Home Assistant go to Settings > Devices & Services > Devices tab, click on the newly added device and click "add to dashboard" under its sensors list.
 The list of data variables appears as a card on the dashboard/overview page.

-12. You can improve the appearance of the dashboard card, for example: edit the card to rename the two air quality values (remove the device_name from their display name), add a title to the card, remove variables, and reorder the list.
+12. You can improve the appearance of the dashboard card, for example: edit the names/title, remove variables, reorder the list.
 You can also add data graphs, gauges, etc.

 ## Home Assistant POST example